Vanity Fair (magazine): Photography

 Famous contributing photographers for the magazine include Bruce Weber, Annie Leibovitz, Mario Testino and Herb Ritts, who have all provided the magazine with a string of lavish covers and full-page portraits of current celebrities.
 Among the most famous cover photographs is More Demi Moore, a 1991 portrait by Annie Leibovitz in which actress Demi Moore was naked and pregnant.
 The April 1999 issue featured an image of actor Mike Myers dressed as a Hindu deity for a photo spread by David LaChapelle.
 After criticism, both the photographer and the magazine apologized.

 "I took part in a photo shoot that was supposed to be 'artistic' and now ....
 I feel so embarrassed ....
 I apologize to my fans who I care so deeply about."

 — – Disney and 15-year-old Miley Cyrus apologized on April 27, 2008 for a Vanity Fair portrait that gave the impression Cyrus was topless.
 She reversed her position in a 2018 post: "IM NOT SORRY Fuck YOU #10YearsAgo".

 On April 25, 2008, Entertainment Tonight reported that 15-year-old Miley Cyrus had posed topless for a photo shoot by Annie Leibovitz for Vanity Fair.
 A Disney spokesperson described the photoshoot as an effort to "deliberately manipulate a 15-year-old to sell magazines".
 The full photograph was published as part of an April 27 New York Times story, and Cyrus released an apology statement that said the photos were intended to be 'artistic'.
 The New York Times clarified two days later that despite the impression that Cyrus had posed bare-breasted, she was wrapped in a bedsheet and not actually topless.
 In an Instagram story posted ten years after the incident, Cyrus reversed her position: "IM NOT SORRY Fuck YOU #10YearsAgo".

-In January 2014, Vanity Fair was accused by Twitter users of deliberately altering the complexion of the actress Lupita Nyong'o in photos taken by Leibovitz.
-Nyong'o spoke positively of the photos, and the coloration may have been a product of bright set lighting, not digital alteration.
-Shortly before the Nyong'o case, Vogue was accused of altering actress Lena Dunham's photos.
-Dunham considered the modified photos to be offensive.